 - reviewing and approving the annual Sustainable Development Highlights and the Sustainable Development Report.

-As referred to above, certain South African subsidiaries of the Company are required to appoint a social and ethics committee in terms of the SA Companies Act, unless such companies are subsidiaries of another company that has a social and ethics committee, and the social and ethics committee of that company will perform the functions required by this regulation on behalf of that subsidiary company.
+As referred to in the Clinical Performance and Sustainability Committee Report, certain South African subsidiaries of the Company are required to appoint a social and ethics committee in terms of the SA Companies Act, unless such companies are subsidiaries of another company that has a social and ethics committee, and the social and ethics committee of that company will perform the functions required by this regulation on behalf of that subsidiary company.
 The Committee also performs the statutory functions required of a social and ethics committee in terms of the SA Companies Act.

 ANNUAL GENERAL MEETING